Prevention and Response Training for the Minnesota Lodging Industry

 Q: Does the law exempt seasonal employees?

 A: The law does not explicitly exempt seasonal employees, so if the licensed facility is covered the employees must receive the training.
-If seasonal employees are currently employed and working, they should be trained by the 2018 deadline of November 28.
-If they are seasonal employees who are not currently working, they should be trained within 90 days of when they start working again.
+Seasonal employees should be trained within 90 days of when they start working.

 Q: If an employee is temporary and only employed for two months, do they still need to complete the training, since their employment is less than 90 days?